 What went wrong?

-In the first half of Vikadakumaran, we see a struggling and not-so-smart advocate Binu aka Binu Vakeel, whose clients get severe punishments even if they are actually being accused of minor crimes.
-He is even spotted struggling to pronounce the word “alibi” during one of the court proceedings.
+In the first half of Vikadakumaran, we see a struggling and not-so-smart advocate Binu aka Binu Vakeel.
+His clients face severe punishment even when they are actually being accused of minor crimes.
+He even struggles to pronounce the word “alibi” during one of the court proceedings.
 But in the second half, we get to see his smart and intelligent avatar all of a sudden.
 And how convincing it can be?

 Since the chemistry and comedy dialogues of Vishnu and Dharmajan remained as the backbone of their previous movie, expectations were sky high from Vikadakumaran.
 However, there aren’t much moments that make you laugh in the latest film.
 Moreover, I felt the makers have tried to desperately insert quite a lot of unnecessary humour elements that actually sounded artificial.

 Looks like director Rafi is all set to establish himself as an actor.
 In the latest movie, the filmmaker appears as a magistrate, for whom First Class Judicial Magistrate Court is like his summer palace.
 From the civil officer to lawyers, all are trying their level best to tickle our bones during court proceedings.
-But they are meant to be more serious, right?
+Seriously?
 We also hear the Judge saying the cliche dialogue “this is my court and I decide what to do” again in this movie.
-Dear filmmakers, aren’t you tired of this statement?
+The viewers are tired of this statement, but why aren’t the filmmakers?

-Also, wondering why the villain was allowed to use mobile phone inside the cell and how on earth he gets to know each and everything occuring outside the sub-jail, expect what happens for him in the climax despite being so smart and rich!
+The villain is allowed to use mobile phone inside the cell.
+Seriously?
+I wonder how on earth he gets to know each and everything happening outside the sub-jail.
+But despite being so smart and rich, he is unaware of what happens to him in the climax.
 And yes, the movie has a slightly confusing climax too.

 Meanwhile, the music and other technical departments of Vikadakumaran are a letdown without creating an impact in our minds.